 Preparing for the Job Market

-Graduate students also have opportunities to participate in the governance of the department by serving on standing committees.
-Graduate students work on the Safety, Colloquium, and Newsletter committees.
+Graduate students also have opportunities to participate in the governance of the Department by serving on standing committees.
+Graduate students work on the Safety, Colloquium and Climate & Diversity committees.
 Committee service presents opportunities to develop leadership skills and opportunities for networking with colleagues.

-Penn State Chemistry is a highly ranked department and recruiters from the chemical and pharmaceutical industries seek its students.
-Each year numerous recruiters visit the department to meet students and talk about potential employment.
 Sponsors Days, our signature recruiting event, occurs each fall.
-Sponsors Days is a forty-year tradition that offers a unique opportunity for our students to meet with representatives from industry, many of whom are Penn State graduates.
-Representatives of the sponsoring corporations are brought up to date on the research activities within the department and given an opportunity to interact with graduate students and postdoctoral scholars in informal meetings, luncheons, and formal employment interviews.
-Almost all of our third and fourth-year graduate students and postdoctoral scholars participate in the program, which has been enormously successful in placing them in industrial positions.
-First and second-year students are also encouraged to participate in some of the social activities of Sponsors Days.
+Sponsors Days is a forty year tradition that offers a unique opportunity for our students to meet with representatives from industry, many of whom are Penn State graduates.
+Representatives of the sponsoring corporations are brought up to date on the research activities within the Department and given an opportunity to interact with graduate students in informal meetings, luncheons and formal employment interviews.
+Almost all of our third and fourth year graduate students participate in the program, which has been enormously successful in placing them in industrial positions.